syncfusion-content/javascript-docs/js/api/ejmHeader.md

 By default windows title's text will be in small case.
-To override this behaviour, set this property to true.
+To override this behavior, set this property to true.

 Default Value: